amsaren/course_materials/Biocontainers_2021/Slides/Containers_in_HPC_environment.md

   - Batch job scripts same for containerized and non-containerized sofware
 - When running as a batch job, it is best to use `singularity exec`
-  - Depending on the runscript `singularity run` can cause problems, i.e. environment not inherited correctly, etc
+  - Depending on the runscript `singularity run` can cause problems, i.e. variables not inherited, etc
 - If not using `singularity_wrapper`, remember to bind all necessary directories

-# Singularity_wrapper
+# Singularity_wrapper 1/2
 - `singularity_wrapper` takes care of most common binds
   - Binds: /users, /projappl, /scratch, /appl/data
   - Binds `$TMPDIR`if set and directory exists
   - Binds `$LOCAL_SCRATCH` if set.

+# Singularity_wrapper 1/2
 - Uses `$SING_IMAGE` as image file if set
   - Some modules set `$SING_IMAGE`.
 If you have problems do `module purge` or `unset SING_IMAGE`
 - Any other options can be set by setting `$SING_FLAGS`
+  - Any additional `--bind` statements
+  - Add `--nv` to use host CUDA

 # Special resources: GPU
 - To Use GPU:
   - Reserve it in the batch job script: `--gres=gpu:v100:<number_of_gpus_per_node>`
   - For some containers you need to add `--nv`
-    - Allows container to use host driver stack, cuda, etc
+    - Allows container to use host driver stack, CUDA, etc
-    - Some containers include cuda etc, and don't nee `--nv`
+    - Some containers include CUDA etc, and don't need `--nv`
     - In case of CSC installed software, check the Docs

 # Special resources: NVMe